Lost Money on Globe Life Inc. f/k/a Torchmark Corporation(GL)? Join Class Action Suit Seeking Recovery - Contact Levi & Korsinsky

-NEW YORK, June 18, 2024 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Globe Life Inc. f/k/a Torchmark Corporation ("Globe Life" or the "Company") (NYSE: GL) of a class action securities lawsuit.
+NEW YORK , June 21, 2024 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Globe Life Inc. f/k/a Torchmark Corporation ("Globe Life" or the "Company") (NYSE: GL) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Globe Life investors who were adversely affected by alleged securities fraud between May 8, 2019 and April 10, 2024.
 Follow the link below to get more information and be contacted by a member of our team: